This article is one of a series introducing some of the best Japanese albums.

 Of the Fishmans’ original albums, the most acclaimed in the world is “LONG SEASON”.
 On the other hand, the most acclaimed album in Japan is “Kuchu Camp”.

 “LONG SEASON” is an album of one song (about 40 minutes!), and is mostly instrumental.
-However, the popularity of this album is relatively low among Japanese listeners, probably because instrumental music is not very popular in Japan.
+Curiously, the popularity of this album is relatively low among Japanese listeners.
+This may be because instrumental music is not popular in Japan, or because the appeal of the vocals and lyrics has not been conveyed to non-Japanese who do not understand Japanese, or both.

-“Kuchu Camp” is a great album that represents the atmosphere of the 90’s in Japan, but I don’t know if it will resonate with people outside of Japan.
+“Kuchu Camp” is a great album that represents the atmosphere of the 90’s in Japan.
+I don’t know if it will resonate with people outside of Japan.
+However, I expect that you will understand the appeal of the songs other than “LONG SEASON,” since they are also highly regarded.

 So, if I had to recommend one album, I would recommend the last live album.